 The purpose of this workshop is to provide FDA approved training for food companies.
 The Food Processing Center offers a 2.5-day workshop to assist companies in understanding and complying with the Preventive Controls for Human Food regulations.

 Employees of FDA regulated food manufacturers included but not limited to: Owners, Production Supervisors, Quality Assurance Managers, and other members of the food safety team.

 Some companies qualify for the “Very Small Business Exemption”.
 Please click here for exemption requirements.

 FDA State Health Inspectors and Compliance Officers

 Benefits of Attending

 All FDA regulated food manufacturing companies are required to implement a Food Safety plan for their facility.
 The agenda is designed to be covered in 2 days (20 hours) and includes frequent opportunities for review and classroom exercises for understanding the preventive controls requirements.
 Depending on the audience, time will be allotted to cover Good Manufacturing Practices and risk-based food safety principles.

-- Introduction to the Course & Preventative Topics
+- Introduction to the Course & Preventive Topics

 - Food Safety Plan Overview